 How to slow down and pay attention:

 The key is in noticing when they start to happen.
 Pay attention to the feeling of the frustration.
 You want to view the frustration as a good thing.
 If you can do this, you won't see any need to speed up or stop paying attention.
+(This is weird, but you can learn it through meditation).

 Tip 4: Unify the body